Out of State Client Services for New York Estate and NY Trust Matters

 - Infant compromises

 Over the years our estates and trusts law firm has established relationships with other professionals who help us protect our clients and serve their needs.
-Our network of professionals includes: health care administrative companies, a select, handpicked group of real estate agents and construction companies, bond companies, financial consultants, Certified Public Accountants, and other experienced professionals whose fields relate to the management of estate matters.
+Our network of professionals includes: health care administrative companies, a select group of real estate agents and construction companies, bond companies, financial consultants, certified public accountants, and other experienced professionals whose fields relate to the management of estate matters.

 You do not have to be a New York resident to serve as an executor, trustee, or administrator in a New York Estate or trust matter.
 In fact, many of our clients live outside of New York and are executors and administrators.
 Much of the correspondence, documentation and process can be handled via email, phone conversations, and overnight mail services.